nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 .. note::

    How many nodes do you need for your simulations?
-   Depends on how much memory is available for each node.
+   This depends on how much memory is available for each node.

    For example: The :ref:`microcircuit model <toc_microcircuit>` requires around 16 GB of memory and the `multi-area-model <https://github.com/INM-6/multi-area-model>`_ requires 1.4 TB.
    If a node has 128 GB of memory then one node is more than sufficient for the microcircuit model but the multi-area model